rchain/architecture-docs/contracts/namespaces.rst

 RChain’s sharding mechanism is a natural and unique extension of the rho-calculus core model.
 In contrast to the two-level sharding approach taken by Ethereum, RChain’s virtual address space will be partitioned into "namespaces", where **a namespace is a collection of named processes and channels.**

-The rho-calculus constructs named processes and named channels in the traditional sense of a name as an identifier.
-RChain’s virtual address space can be modeled by the rho-calculus, as well, by extending the notion of a singular "name" into a plural setting to form a "namespace", where **a namespace is a collection of named processes and channels.**
+The rho-calculus constructs named processes and named channels in the traditional sense of a name as an identifier, but leaves the implementation of the identifier undefined deliberately so that the model can be used to reason about a variety of system layers.

+Namespaces exist at the network level as well:

 The value proposition of namespaces is that they provide a consistent and formal logic for exponential and dynamic "sharding" solutions on a variety of architectural levels.